-The Plan is being funded in accordance with the December 31 2021 actuarial valuation.
-Upon expiry of the solvency funding exemption the special payment due for the balance of the 2023/24 fiscal year is \$18.1 million.
-The next actuarial valuation for funding is due no later than December 31, 2024 [i.e., within three years of the December 31, 2021, actuarial valuation].
+The Plan is being funded in accordance with the December 31, 2021 actuarial valuation.
+Unless the solvency funding exemption is extended, the special payment due for the 2024/25 fiscal year is \$73.3 million.
+The next actuarial valuation for funding is due no later than December 31, 2024 [i.e., within three years of the December 31, 2021 actuarial valuation].